tailordev-commons/website/software-carpentry/lessons/introduction-to-programming-with-python.md

 There is a public demo at: http://try.jupyter.org/.
 Yet, it is not always up and you should not use it during a workshop.
 It is better to setup a dedicated Jupyter instance.
 {% endhint %}

-When you open the Jupyter Notebook, you get redirect to your own workspace, that is a virtual filesystem where you can upload your notebooks, create files, and organize them as you wish.
-Each user gets its own workspace:
+When you open the Jupyter Notebook, you get redirect to your own **workspace**, that is a virtual filesystem where you can upload your notebooks, create files, and organize them as you wish.
+Each user gets its own workspace to avoid collisions:

 ![](/software-carpentry/assets/tryjupyter.png)

+### Uploading a notebook

 You can upload the notebooks we provide by clicking on "Upload" on the right, which opens a file explorer.
 Select the notebook you want to upload:

 ![](/software-carpentry/assets/jupyter_upload.png)

-Confirm the file upload by clicking the blue "Upload" button again:
+Confirm the file upload by clicking the blue "Upload" button again.
+The Jupyter Notebook gives you the ability to rename the file into your workspace here, but it is optional:

 ![](/software-carpentry/assets/jupyter_upload_confirm.png)